 Reviewing Coursera and Udemy

-Now that we have compared Coursera and Udemy, it is time to review each platform.
 Coursera has a lot to offer users.
-Coursera is an accredited institution with 107 million learners around the world that works in partnership with over 275+ top universities (e.g., Princeton University, Duke, etc.) and companies (including Fortune 500 companies) to offer university courses, certificate programs, free content videos, and other course offerings to help you achieve your goals.
-It is even possible to completely achieve certifications, degrees, and other recognized credentials through Coursera.
+Coursera is an accredited institution with 175 million learners around the world.
+They work in partnership with over 350 top universities (e.g., Princeton University, Imperial College London, Yale, Duke, etc.) and companies (including Fortune 500 companies) to offer university courses, certificate programs, free content videos, and other course offerings to help you achieve your goals.
+It is even possible to completely achieve certifications, degrees, and other recognised credentials through Coursera.

 The platform is easy to use and navigate.
-Courses are typically well-organized and comprehensive.
+Courses are typically well-organised and comprehensive.
 Courses on Coursera are generally more expensive than those on Udemy; however, this is to be expected given the difference in focus between the two platforms.
 Overall, Coursera is an excellent choice for those looking for university-level courses.

 What I like about Coursera:

-• User-friendly website
+- User-friendly website

-• More than 2654 free courses
+- More than 8,638 free courses

-• More than 7,000 online learning courses, Professional Certificates, and degrees covering an extensive range of topics
+- More than 10,000 online learning courses, Professional Certificates, and degrees covering an extensive range of topics

-• 100% online degrees
+- 100% online degrees

-• Classes available in multiple languages
+- Classes available in multiple languages

 What I dislike about Coursera:

-• Coursera has a short trial period
+- Coursera has a short trial period

-• The price of a course certificate for each course could be more transparent
+- The price of a course certificate for each course could be more transparent

-• Strict timelines on some courses
+- Strict timelines on some courses

-• Degree programs that are offered through Coursera require additional applications
+- Degree programs that are offered through Coursera require additional applications.

 Udemy is also a great platform with a lot to offer users.
 The sheer number of courses available on Udemy is impressive.
-They have significantly more courses available than Coursera and most other online learning platforms, offering more than 204,000 online courses with new additions published every month.
+They have significantly more courses available than Coursera and most other online learning platforms, offering more than 250,000 online courses with new additions published every month.
 If you want to learn something, you will likely find it on Udemy.
-Udemy has over 71,000 instructors, with courses taught in 75 languages, so you will find an online course in almost every subject area and niche.

-They have had more than 54 million student learners and more than 741 million course enrolments.
-With those numbers, you can be confident they are doing something right.
-They also have more than 12,500 enterprise customers.
 In addition, courses on Udemy are generally less expensive than those on Coursera.
-It should be noted though that many of these courses are of questionable quality, so you need to read the reviews.
+It should be noted, though, that many of these courses are of questionable quality, so you need to read the reviews.
 Overall, Udemy is an excellent choice for those looking for vocational and shorter courses.

 What I like about Udemy:

-• You can find courses in almost every subject area and niche and learn a variety of specific skills
+- You can find courses in almost every subject area and niche and learn a variety of specific skills.

-• High-quality trailers are provided to help to assess if an individual course is right for your needs
+- High-quality trailers are provided to help to assess if an individual course is right for your needs.

-• Multimedia lectures are offered which often incorporate readings and quizzes
+- Multimedia lectures are offered, which often incorporate readings and quizzes.

-• There is a 30-day money-back guarantee
+- There is a 30-day money-back guarantee

 What I dislike about Udemy:

-• Udemy’s plans can be quite frustrating
+- Udemy’s plans can be quite frustrating

-• Some courses need to be purchased individually and may not be included in a monthly subscription
+- Some courses need to be purchased individually and may not be included in a monthly subscription

-• There are limited support options
+- There are limited support options

-• Short free trial period
+- Short free trial period

-• Udemy is not an accredited institution
+- Udemy is not an accredited institution

-• Udemy’s “Certificate of Completion,” is not accredited
+- Udemy’s “Certificate of Completion,” is not accredited

-• Anyone can create an online course on Udemy.
+- Anyone can create an online course on Udemy.
 There is no formal approval process needed to become a Udemy Instructor.
 As a result, some courses are not high quality.

-Conclusion: The Bottom Line on Coursera vs Udemy 2022
+Conclusion: The Bottom Line on Coursera vs Udemy 2025

 Coursera and Udemy are both excellent platforms with a lot to offer users.
 Coursera is the better platform for those looking for university-level courses.
 Udemy is the better platform for those looking for vocational courses or shorter courses.
-Ultimately, the best platform for you is the one that meets your needs and preferences!
-Coursera and Udemy are both excellent platforms with a lot to offer users.

 Do you have any experience with Coursera or Udemy?
 Let us know in the comments below!